Dazing/MedImager/Resurser/REST api documentation/Search - Available terms.md

 **Search: Available terms**
 ----
-  Below is a table of available terms for the method Search and how they are translated in a returned Examination JSON object
+  Below is a table of available terms for the resource Search and how they are translated in a returned Examination JSON object

 | Term        	| Translation 	|
 |-------------	|-------------	|